 Make a 'We Care Center'

-Dr. Becky Bailey, the founder of SEL program Conscious Discipline, recommends making a We Care Center to teach children empathy.
+Dr. Becky Bailey, the founder of the SEL program Conscious Discipline, recommends making a We Care Center to teach children empathy.

 The We Care Center can be as simple as a box containing tissues, bandages, and a small stuffed animal.
 This provides a symbolic way for children to offer empathy to others in distress.